joshuastephenson/amrtool/data/README.md

-folder to store all processed CVS data files
+folder to store all processed .csv data files